 Recently, a red spider mite infestation was reported in a school in the UK with a 12-month old green roof.
 The infestation on the green roof was allowed to go unchecked for so long that the bugs made their way into the school via air ducts.
 When children began complaining of bites the school had to close down for several days to fumigate.

-Naturally, all green roofs are susceptible to infestation.
+Naturally, all green roofs are susceptible to infestation and especially green roofs with mono-cultures like Sedums only.
 Red spider mites are a common household and nursery pest.
 Spider mites thrive in hot, dry conditions.
 Being aware of their preference for hot, dry conditions and the effect they have on infested plants is vital information all professional green roof maintainers must possess.